New to the District?

 Is there assistance available for new students?

 Yes, there is.
 Each of our buildings offer tours for new students, led by other students (to make them feel more at ease on their first few days).
 Also we have a Student Services department that helps coordinate any other available services a student might need upon arrival in our district.
 Please feel free to reach out to Eric Neessen if your student has any special needs or if you could use some assistance with finding local programs and resources for your student.
-He works in the same offices as Diana, and helps to coordinate our outreach and special services with community and other organizations.
+Eric works in the same offices as Becky Anthony, and helps to coordinate our outreach and special services with community and other organizations.